Royserg/Royserg/README.md

 ## I am a Computer Science Student

-- 🖥️ I’m currently developing new features for [ArchitectureQuote][internshipwebsite]!
+- 🖥️ I’m currently working as a Software Developer at [SHIELD][workPlace]!
-- 🌱 I’m currently improving platform using React and writing tests with [Cypress.io][cypress]
+- 🌱 I’m currently learning and working with Angular, NestJS, Typescript and Docker
 - 🥅 I’m looking for a full-time position as a Web Developer
 - ⚡ Fun fact: I love to workout and read Manga